NoEndsNoGains/End-Of-Conflict/THEORETICAL-FOUNDATIONS.md

 WANT and FEAR drive this: all biological entities act to maintain **homeostasis**.
 When threatened, we secrete narratives like a squid secretes ink — not from malice, but from the survival instinct.

 The framework treats conflict as niche competition: parties altering the environment to make it hospitable to themselves and hostile to others.
 The Machine is simply multiple organisms constructing the same niche simultaneously, often without coordination.

+This is crucial for the Owl (Judge) stage: when you see the 13 Witnesses through the lens of Niche Construction, they stop being "liars" and start being "organisms attempting to survive."
+This allows for a verdict that addresses the root survival instinct rather than just punishing the behavior.

 ---